 Hand out flyers near your polling site on election day.
 Keep up to date on the public statements made by borough president candidates Melinda Katz, Peter Vallone Jr., Leroy Comrie, and Jose Peralta on the city officials page.
-We will be producing a special flyer for the this race (which is now in 2012) just before election.

 Link to our site.
 The most effective way to increase our web presence is from organic in-bound links on other sites.
 We encourage you to post a link to our site where appropriate.
 If you are unsure about how to do this, or you have a related website and are interested in a link exchange, please e-mail us.